At a Glance

 August 21, 2015

-The Best, the Worst, & the Coolest
+The Best, the Worst, & the Coolest About Living in Nepal

 The best thing I think so far is discovering life in a totally new way.
 To open your eyes and see how culturally rich and diverse it is here.
 To realize there are truly only a handful of things you actually need.
-To see your own prejudices and stereotypes begin to crumble before you, opening your mind for new opportunities to learn and grow from.
+To see your own prejudices and stereotypes begin to crumble before you, opening your mind to new opportunities to learn and grow from.

 The worst is the knowledge that there will be a potentially bigger & badder earthquake to hit while here, and having no idea when or where it could happen.